Jump to Questions On:

 Do I have to share my apartment/house?

 Physicians and most senior administrative positions are entitled to non-shared housing.
-All other contracts usually receive shared accommodations, with one — two other housemates.
+All other contracts usually receive shared accommodations, with one or (rarely) two other housemates.

 How much vacation am I entitled to?